ColeMahlowitz/IoT-Bike-Lock/README.md

 #Agent Code

-Okaaaay, so now that we are able to wake the Imp up and established a communication with the server (using agent.send(string, object) ), we can now code the *agent* portion of the Imp to determine how it will communicate over the internet.
+Okaaaay, so now that we are able to wake the Imp up and established a communication with the server (using agent.send(string, object) ), we can now code the *agent* portion of the Imp which runs on the Imp cloud and will determine how the Imp communicates via the internet.